mkubrycz/mkubrycz.github.io/resume.md

 printable: true
 ---

-I’m a QA automation engineer but I like to leave the "QA" part out, because I think it reflects better what I actually do.
-In my day-to-day work, I’m using technologies such as Docker, ELK stack, shell, node, and python scripting, and TestCafe to solve any automation problems that come my way.
-My abilities extend beyond test automation.
-My main mission is to boldly automate what hasn’t been automated before 🖖.
-Whether it’s tests, or CD pipeline, or reporting platform.
-I’m also a docker evangelist 🐳.
-I believe that there’s no automation problem that can’t be solved with the use of docker.
-As a team leader, my focus is on education and communication.
-Never have I passed the opportunity to share my knowledge and experience.
-The most rewarding thing for me is when people find useful something that I taught.
+I’m a QA automation engineer working mostly with web technologies 🕸️.
+I have experience with many JavaScript based testing tools and frameworks like Playwright, TestCafe, k6, WebdriverIO or Appium, but my experience extends beyond QA automation.
+I can work with Node, Bash, Go, Docker, Kubernetes or basically any tool required to solve the automation problem in front of me.
+I'm on a mission to boldly automate what hasn’t been automated before 🖖.
+Never mind if it’s tests, CI/CD pipeline or data analysis platform.
+I like a good challenge, especially when I can help someone and learn something new and useful in the process 🧠.

 ---